 Despite the theoretical guarantees for the honest treatment-effect estimates, in practice, the signal-to-noise ratio is often such that a very large sample is required for the theory to be a useful guide.
 For more realistic sample sizes, estimates $\hat{\tau}(x)$ of CATEs $\tau(x)$ are often miscalibrated.
 For a particular covariate vector $x$, the estimates $\hat{\tau}(x)$ may be biased towards the overall average treatment effect $\tau = \E[Y(1) - Y(0)]$, as there will not, in general, be enough observations with similar covariate vectors to a particular target.
 On the other hand, in a setting with very little true heterogeneity relative to the noise, sampling variation will still induce a distribution of estimated treatment effects over different covariate vectors, potentially overstating heterogeneity.
 We do not rely on the theoretical guarantees about the estimator in this article; rather, we use our estimates of CATEs as an input to other analyses, such as constructing policies, and evaluate those policies using model-free methods.

-In order to assess the importance of treatment effect heterogeneity, we first provide a calibration-based analysis of the estimates of heterogeneous treatment effects based on \cite{Chernozhukov2019-ti}.
-Across both years and both sets of covariates, those available earlier and those later, we report results in \autoref{tbl:calibration} of a cross-fitted calibration regression of actual outcomes $Y_i$ on treatment-effect estimates $\hat{\tau}(X_i)$ interacted with normalized treatment $T_i - p$, where $p$ is the overall probability of being treated (\autoref{tbl:calibration}). \footnote{ To avoid biases, we estimate treatment effects $\hat{\tau}(X_i)$ for units $(Y_i,T_i,X_i)$ within our sample by ten-fold cross-fitting.
-Specifically, we randomly divide the sample into ten folds, and for an observation $i$ in a given fold estimate their CATE $\tau(X_i)$ by $\hat{\tau}(X_i)$ using a causal forest $\hat{\tau}$ fitted only on the other folds.
-We then run the calibration regression by fold and aggregate the resulting coefficient and standard error estimates. }.
-If treatment effects were perfectly calibrated, we would expect the slope estimate to be close to one, while it would be close to zero if treatment effect estimates are purely spurious.
+In order to assess the importance of treatment effect heterogeneity, we present additional tests based on \cite{Chernozhukov2019-ti}.
+For these tests, all of the treatment effect estimates are based on ten-fold cross-fitting in order to avoid biases.
+Specifically, we randomly divide the sample into ten folds, and for an observation $i$ in a given fold $k$ estimate their CATE $\tau(X_i)$ by $\hat{\tau}_{-k}(X_i)$ using a causal forest $\hat{\tau}_{-k}$ fitted only on the other folds.
+We first provide a calibration-based analysis of the estimates of heterogeneous treatment effects.
+Across both years and both sets of covariates, those available earlier and those later, we report results in \autoref{tbl:calibration} of a calibration regression of actual outcomes $Y_i$ on treatment-effect estimates $\hat{\tau}(X_i)$ interacted with normalized treatment $T_i - p$, where $p$ is the overall probability of being treated. \footnote{In order to avoid biases when heterogeneity is limited, we run the calibration regression separately by fold and aggregate the resulting coefficient and standard error estimates.} If treatment effects were perfectly calibrated, we would expect the slope estimate to be close to one, while it would be close to zero if treatment effect estimates are purely spurious.
 Our estimates in \autoref{tbl:calibration} are significantly larger than zero (at the 5\% significance level), providing evidence that our estimates indeed do capture treatment-effect heterogeneity.
 For robustness, we present results based on two separate approaches to estimating heterogeneous treatment effects, namely using the fact that we know that the propensity score is constant across groups of schools (``known'') or estimating the propensity score from the data to be robust against possible issues with randomization (``AIPW'').
-Although we find evidence of heterogeneity across these specifications, the model is not perfectly calibrated (the slope coefficients are substantially less than one), and as such we cannot assume that the magnitudes of our CATE estimates $\hat{\tau}(x)$ are unbiased for $\tau(x)$.
+Although we find evidence of heterogeneity across these specifications, the model is not perfectly calibrated (the slope coefficients are substantially less than one), and as such, we cannot assume that the magnitudes of our CATE estimates $\hat{\tau}(x)$ are unbiased for $\tau(x)$.